Smart Fiberglass Solutions Contact Us Now

 • Lightweight composite design

-In many engineered systems, fiberglass mat and cloth are used together:
+In many engineered systems, fiberglass mat and fiberglass cloth are used together to balance thickness, strength, flexibility, and surface quality.

-• Mat layers provide bulk and multidirectional support
+• Fiberglass mat layers provide bulk and multidirectional support.

-• Cloth layers deliver strength and surface quality
+• Fiberglass cloth layers provide tensile strength and better surface finish.

 • Tensile strength and elongation